-Craig Steely is principal of Craig Steely Architecture.
-With studios in Hawaii and San Francisco his buildings have been described as true and unique hybrids of these two environments.
+Craig Steely is a San Francisco and Hawaii based architect.
+His buildings have been described as true and unique hybrids of these two environments.
 His work explores the boundaries of integration as well as emancipation from nature.
 They embrace the realities of the environment and our connection/separation to it over the subjugation of it, all the while focusing on developing a singular architecture rooted in its context.
 Active projects include work on the Big Island of Hawaii and Maui, as well as several along the coast of California — from Sea Ranch to San Francisco to Big Sur.

 He received his architecture degree from Cal Poly, San Luis Obispo.
 His work has been awarded recognition by the American Institute of Architects and published widely in books and periodicals.
 In 2009 he was selected as an “Emerging Talent” by the AIA California Council.
 His office was chosen top firm in the 2013 Residential Architect Magazine leadership awards.